Pointwise periodic maps with quantized first integrals: Introduction

 \section{Introduction}

 A \emph{pointwise periodic map} is a bijective self-map in a topological space such that each point is periodic.
 A \emph{periodic map} is a bijective self-map in a topological space such that some iterated of the map is the identity.
-For a periodic map $F:X\longrightarrow X$ the minimum natural $p$ satisfying $F^p=\mathrm{Id}$ is called \emph{the period} of $F.$ Notice that a pointwise periodic map satisfying that the period of the points has an upper bound is periodic and its period is the least common multiple of the periods of the elements of the space.
+For a periodic map $F:X\longrightarrow X$ the minimum natural number $p$ satisfying $F^p=\mathrm{Id}$ is called \emph{the period} of $F.$ Notice that a pointwise periodic map satisfying that the period of the points has an upper bound is periodic and its period is the least common multiple of the periods of the elements of the space.

-A classical result of Montgomery establishes that any \emph{pointwise periodic} \emph{homeomeorphism} in an euclidian space is \emph{periodic} (\cite{Mont}).
-In the series of papers \cite{ChaChe13,ChaChe14} and \cite{ChaWanChe12}, Chang, Cheng and Wang provide three explicit examples of pointwise periodic maps that are not periodic.
-The examples given by these authors in the above mentioned references belong to the family of discontinuous maps: for $|\rho|<2.$ In particular they correspond to the cases $\rho\in\{-1,0,1\}$.
+A classical result of Montgomery establishes that any \emph{pointwise periodic} \emph{homeomeorphism} in an Euclidean space is \emph{periodic}, \cite{Mont}.
+Non-periodic but pointwise periodic bijective maps do exist when the continuity assumption is relaxed, see \cite{VS} for instance.
+In the series of papers \cite{ChaChe13,ChaChe14} and \cite{ChaWanChe12}, the authors introduce three explicit examples of pointwise periodic maps that are not periodic.
+The examples given by these authors in the above mentioned references belong to the family of piecewise affine maps with a line of discontinuity: for $|\rho|<2.$ In particular they correspond to the cases $\rho\in\{-1,0,1\}$.
 There are other values of~$\rho$ for which there exist non-periodic points, see \cite{ChaCheYeh2019}.
 Notice also that maps \eqref{E:Grho} correspond to the second order discontinuous difference equations $x_{n+2}=-x_n-\rho x_{n+1}+\operatorname{sign}(x_{n+1}).$